GhMalta/SearchMethods-UFRGS/README.md

-Blind and Heuristical search methods practicing.
+Blind and heuristic search methods.